onqtam/headjack/src/motivation/problems.md

     - find the beginning of [this thread](https://twitter.com/lopp/status/1531668215541145601) - is that readable & usable?
 There should be an alternative Reddit-style interface

 <!-- tweets & comments without tagging is primitive and inefficient -->

+when twitter decide engagement is low they shove down your throat nonsense algorithmic "recent tweets" notifications you can't turn off - that's what it has devolved into.
+"See less often" from the dropdown menu does nothing.

+> "Unfortunately, you cannot turn off recent tweets.
+This is because the feature drives up “user engagement”, which is a key metric that shareholders pay attention to." - [source](https://thisinterestsme.com/recommended-tweets/)